-- Anti-legionella cycle for domestic hot water. - Frost protection: Frost protection cuts in if the lowtemperature point of the heating circuit falls below 5 °C (provided that the heat pump's electrical power supply is not interrupted).
+- Anti-legionella cycle for domestic hot water. - Anti-corrosion protection with titanium anode (ACI). - Frost protection: Frost protection cuts in if the low-temperature point of the heating circuit falls below 5°C (provided that the heat pump's electrical power supply is not interrupted).